microsoft/vscode-docs/docs/setup/setup-overview.md

 * [Code Navigation](/docs/editor/editingevolved.md) - Move quickly through your source code.
 * [Debugging](/docs/editor/debugging.md) - Debug your source code directly in the VS Code editor.

-If you'd like to getting something running quickly, try the [Node.js tutorial](/docs/nodejs/nodejs-tutorial.md) walkthrough which will have you debugging a Node.js web application with VS Code in minutes.
+If you'd like to get something running quickly, try the [Node.js tutorial](/docs/nodejs/nodejs-tutorial.md) walkthrough which will have you debugging a Node.js web application with VS Code in minutes.

 ## Common Questions